The inauguration of the Sakya College for Nuns on September 26, 2009 ushered in a new era for Sakya nuns.

-The Tibetan Nuns Project agreed to find sponsors for all the nuns and to assist the nunnery with teachers’ salaries.
+The Tibetan Nuns Project agreed to find sponsors for all the nuns and to assist with teachers’ salaries.
 The nuns follow the same curriculum as the Sakya College monks, graduating with equal degrees.

 Education at Sakya College for Nuns

 As the nuns advance through their training, they are able to earn a series of degrees.
 Those completing seven years of study earn the Kachupa degree, and after two more years attain the Lopon degree.
 Those who complete 13 years of study, including an examination and the composition and defence of an original thesis, will be awarded the Rabjampa degree.
 Finally, those completing a further two years of study in tantra will receive the highest degree of Ngagrampa.
 Those who have completed all levels of study and a final round of examinations are awarded the highest title of “Khenmo”.